Maersk trusts the market

 While CEO Soren Skou expressed confidence in the growing global transport and logistics market, Jim Hagemann Snabe, chairman of A.P.
 Møller - Mærsk, insisted that: "Future growth will be based on organic growth in the individual transport and logistics businesses, combined with targeted acquisitions.”

-go to site As a point of interest, Hamburg Süd was acquired by the Danish giant in December 2017. (cd)
+As a point of interest, Hamburg Süd was acquired by the Danish giant in December 2017. (cd)